bigjloo/gitingStarted2021/README.md

-# gitingStarted2021
-IT professional practice week 1 git tutorial

-2 truths and a lie :
-I have two kids
+TRUE : I have two kids
-I have been to Korea
+FALSE : I have been to Korea
-I almost went missing hiking in Peru
+TRUE : I almost went missing hiking in Peru